drseg/swift-fsm/README.md

 when(.coin) | then(.unlocked) | unlock
 ```

 As we are inside a `define` block, we take the `.locked` state as a given.
 We can now list our transitions, with each line representing a single transition.
-In this case, `when` we receive a `.coin` event, we will `then` transition to the `.unlocked` state and call the `unlock` function.
+In this case, `when` we receive a `.coin` event, we will `then` transition to the `.unlocked` state and call `unlock`.

-Here, `unlock` is a function, and could equally be declared as follows:
+`unlock` is a function, also declarable as follows:

 ```swift
 when(.coin) | then(.unlocked) | { unlock() //; otherFunction(); etc. }